blindedResearch/chatsqc/README.md

 4. Run the app using: `streamlit run ChatSQC.py`

 ---

 ## Roadmap

-Our current version of the app uses `gpt-3.5-turbo-16k` as the LLM and [NIST/SEMATECH Engineering Statistics Handbook](https://www.itl.nist.gov/div898/handbook/index.htm).
-In future versions, we plan on using [`Llama 2 7B`](https://ai.meta.com/llama/) since it is open-sourced and can be locally installed (i.e., there will be no API costs for the embeddings and chat APIs).
-Furthermore, we are currently attempting to get copyright clearance to use the seminal [Introduction to Statistical Quality Control](https://www.wiley.com/en-us/Introduction+to+Statistical+Quality+Control%2C+8th+Edition-p-9781119399308) in our grounding material since it provides more in-depth knowledge of more advanced SQC concepts (e.g., the fast initial response of the EWMA and CUSUM charts).
+Our current version of the app uses `gpt-4.1` as the LLM and [NIST/SEMATECH Engineering Statistics Handbook](https://www.itl.nist.gov/div898/handbook/index.htm).

 ---